-I am an assistant professor at the University of California, Irvine Mathematics Department, working in the area of systems biology at the interface between the mathematical and the biological sciences.
+I am an Associate Professor at the University of California, Irvine Mathematics Department, with a joint appointment in the Department of Developmental and Cell Biology, working in the area of systems biology at the interface between the mathematical and the biological sciences.

 I am interested in discovering design principles of cell signaling at the molecular level.
 For instance, allostery, i.e. the ability for different sites of an individual protein to interact with each other, has been shown to produce all-or-none responses to a given input, through a well known mechanism proposed by Monod and colleagues in the 1960s.
 My colleagues and I have proposed alternative mechanisms for multisite systems to behave in an ultrasensitive way, without the standard restrictions imposed on allosteric systems.
 This can have applications in systems as varied as DNA packaging, yeast cell cycle checkpoints, and chemotaxis.